farkon00/binarian/README.md

     code
   )
   ```
-  Conditional operator if, execute code in block if condition is 1.
+  Conditional operator if, executes code in block if condition is 1.

   Condition must be 0 or 1.